Gynecology and Obstetrics

 Preterm birth is common in multiple pregnancies and maybe around 50% in twins, 75% in triplets, and around 90% in quadruplet pregnancies.
 However, the rate of preterm birth varies a lot in multiple pregnancies.

 Regardless of how the baby arrives at birth, be prepared for any changes in the position of the baby during birth and especially after the birth of the first twin.
-Cesarean section is usually performed if the twin head is not present, but normal delivery is generally considered in the foreground in twins with the head-to-head presentation.
+Cesarean section is usually performed if the twins’ heads is not present, but normal delivery is generally considered in the foreground when both of the twins heads are in front.
 Although the method of delivery is controversial in twin pregnancies that are not alone, cesarean section is generally preferred by women.

 Cesarean section is preferred for triplet or more multiple pregnancies.